phorks/phork-blazor-reactivity/docs/reactivity/README.md

 }
 ```

-There is another overload that can create a two-way binding that requires an additional converter delegate to be used to convert the values provided by `ParameterChanged` event to a value that can be assigned to the property represented by the _value accessor_:
+There is another overload that can create a two-way binding that requires an additional converter delegate to be used to convert the values provided by `{Parameter}Changed` event to a value that can be assigned to the property represented by the _value accessor_:

 ```csharp
 IObservedBinding<TTarget> Binding<TSource, TTarget>(